💧 LIQUIFY ~ INFORMATION ON THE FUTURE RELEASE

 Liquid Languages Support

-If you are using or have installed Shopify Liquid then you may need to choose (or alternate) between the Shopify Liquid extension and this extension.
-The Shopify Liquid extension is for Shopify projects (specifically themes) and provides a couple of great features which this extension does not (yet) support (like validations).
+If you are using or have installed Shopify Liquid (Theme Check) then you may need to choose (or alternate) between the Shopify Liquid (Theme Check) extension and this extension.
+The Shopify Liquid (Theme Check) extension is for Shopify projects (specifically themes) but tends to create a lot of noise.

 Releases

-As of v3.0.0 all version releases and changelogs including the distributed VSIX files can be found in Releases.
+As of v4.0.0 all version releases and changelogs including the distributed VSIX files can be found in Releases.
 Previous version changelogs can be found in the v2.3.0 branch.

 Contributing